Monday, October 5, 2020

 Next to parents, teachers are one of the most important influences in children’s lives.
 Ever since UNESCO created it in 1994, countries around the world have been observing World Teachers’ Day every October 5th.

-It’s a day to celebrate the remarkable work of teachers and focus on the issues facing them from an international and local perspective.
+It’s a day to celebrate the remarkable work of teachers and focus on the issues facing them throughout this COVID-19 crisis.

 Everyone can remember a teacher who made a real difference in their life.
 And when people talk about their most influential teachers they do it with so much admiration that sometimes you can even hear a catch in their voice.

 When we asked people what was it specifically what they liked about their most influential teacher, their answers were variations of these.